Micky Ward: Philanthropy

 In 2003 and 2006, Ward ran the Boston Marathon to raise money for the charity Kids in Disability Sports (KIDS).

 Moved by the impact he was able to make in helping KIDS, he started Team Micky Ward Charities in 2005 to help facilitate similar efforts on a larger and more frequent scale for children in need.
 The charity provides financial assistance, as well as helping local community and youth.
 They raise money through events such as Ward's annual golf tournament in June, his fall motorcycle rally, and a 5k called Micky's Run.
 The charity donates money to local food pantries and gives out a yearly scholarship at Lowell High School.
 In 2021, Ward's charity gave a $10,000 scholarship and a vacation to a local girl who had recently lost both her mother and grandfather.

 Ward also makes numerous one-off appearances at other local charity events to help raise money.

 In 2011, Ward guest bartended at a local bar to help raise money for the Muscular Dystrophy Association.

 In 2012 Ward and his brother Dicky went to London to be part of a three-day charity event.
 They shared stories from their career in front of a live audience.
 The money made from the event went to OneLife UK Charity.
 The two men also visited local gyms to meet and work out with local underprivileged kids.

 In 2013 Ward held a motorcycle rally through Milford to help raise money for the Boston Marathon bombing victims and heroes.

-In 2020 Ward's boxing gym would host an event to help raise money for the charity punch for Parkinson's.
+In 2020 Ward's boxing gym hosted an event to help raise money for the charity punch for Parkinson's.
+His gym also actively sends fighters to local charity fight nights.